tarek421/books-store/README.md

 ![world-traveler]![books-store](https://user-images.githubusercontent.com/76926399/116672343-e45dc700-a9c3-11eb-8af4-d8bd172bbf44.png)

-## This project has been used tecknology
+## This project has been used Technology

 * Used React Framework, JavaScript Language, Node.JS for Backend, and MongoDB as database.
 * Firebase for authentication.